dli-invest/dli-invest.github.io/mini_book/docs/getting_started.md

 [a link to a notebook in a subdirectory](../notebooks/references/Performance.ipynb)

+.. include:: ./Performance.Rmd

-.. include:: Performance.Rmd
+.. include:: ./Performance.md

-.. include:: Performance.md
+.. include:: ../notebooks/references/Performance.ipynb